 - Dig the hole.
-Dig a saucer-shaped hole with sloping sides that is two times the width of your tree's container and only as deep as the height of the root ball. - Free your tree.
+Dig a saucer-shaped hole with sloping sides that is two times the width of your tree's container and only as deep as the height of the root ball. - 2.
+Free your tree.
 Carefully remove the container or cut the wire basket and remove the rope, twine and burlap. - 3.
 Set it straight.
 Place the tree straight so the trunk flare, located at the base of the tree where the roots spread, is slightly visible above the ground. - 4.
 Add some soil.
-Fill in the hole with previously removed soil, but only until the soil is just below the root collar. - 5.
+Fill in the hole with previously removed soil, but only until the soil is just below the root collar - 5.
 Water the tree.
 Give the soil around the tree a good soaking to ensure it settles and there are no air pockets. - 6.
 Add mulch.
 Keeping a 4-inch distance from the base of the tree, add about 2-4 inches of mulch on top of the backfilled soil.

 TREE TIP: Don't forget to remove any tags or labels from your tree and trim any broken or dead branches.

-Protecting Your Tree Scan this QR code with your phone's camera to watch a video on tree maintenance.
+Protecting Your Tree

+Properly maintaining your tree, especially as it relates to pruning, will help keep your tree healthy and structurally sound.
 Our Vegetation Management Team works year-round trimming trees away from power lines and transformers.
-Trees that grow into power lines are a major cause of electrical outages and fires. - 1.
-Plant the right tree in the right place, which means away from overhead and underground utility lines. - 2.
+Trees that grow into power lines are a major cause of electrical outages and fires.
+Here are some ways to protect yourself and your tree.

+- 1. Plant the right tree in the right place, which means away from overhead and underground utility lines. - 2.
 Never remove a fallen tree or branch from a power line.
 You could be seriously injured or killed. - 3.
 If a tree or branch touches a power line, keep yourself and others away from the tree and call 911.

 To learn more, visit NorthWesternEnergy.com/trees.